 How to Tackle the OPCVL Question for IB History

-Hi everyone, this is Jon again, English and History tutor here at The Edge.
-It’s been a while since we last looked at History for the IB, so I wanted to look at the second question on the Paper 1 exam, which is the OPCVL question.
-This question is worth 4 of the total 24 points available for us on the Paper 1 exam, and it asks us to look at one specific historical document, and refer to its origin, purpose, and content to determine what its values and limitations are to historians.
+When considering the OPCVL question on the Paper 1 exam (worth 4 of the total 24 points) we must look at one specific historical document and refer to its origin, purpose, and content to determine what its values and limitations are to historians.

-Let’s be clear on what each of these terms means, and how we determine how it applies to the source we are looking at.
-The table below will show us what kinds of questions we need to ask to allow us to best understand these particular aspects of the text.
+To be clear on what each of these terms means it is helpful to think of the kinds of questions we need to ask ourselves to gain a deeper understanding of the document presented.

 |Limitations||What is there from the time and place discussed that we cannot understand from the source?
 Are there limitations in the perspective that leave out important information?
 Could this be intentional?|

 We’ll have to ask all of these questions, but the set of origin, value, and content questions have to be asked in light of the values and limitations questions.
-For instance, if we identify the author of a specific text is a Japanese businessperson and the text was created in 1924, we’ll then ask how that helps us understand that helps us better understand Japan at that time as well as the perspective that a businessperson might have.
-We might also ask what information we would not understand and if there are any limitations to this businessperson’s knowledge, and any bias that the he or she (presumably he, given the time and country) might have.
+For instance, if we identify the author of a specific text as a Japanese business person and the text was created in 1924, we’ll then ask how that helps us better understand Japan at that time as well as the perspective a business person might have.
+We might also ask if there are any limitations to this business person’s knowledge, and any bias that he or she (presumably he, given the time and country) might have.

 To get all 4 available points, we need to reference the origin of the text, its purpose, and its content, at least one time each.
-To get all 4 points, we also need to make sure that we mention both values and limitations.
-If we only talk about either values or limitations, we can only get a maximum of 2 points.
-To be clear, we must talk about values and limitations as they relate to origin, value, and content, so the possibilities for us are as follows:
+We must talk about values and limitations as they relate to origin, value, and content, so the possibilities are as follows: